ReaTeam/ReaScripts/README.md

 # ReaScripts
-Scripts writen for Cockos Reaper
+Collection of scripts written for Cockos Reaper